Car accidents can cause several life-threatening injuries and flail chest is one of them.

 A flail chest is a severe injury that occurs when a section of the rib cage gets detached from the rest of the chest wall.
 When this happens, the ability of the lungs to expand when breathing reduces, and makes it very painful and difficult to breathe.
 A flail chest is also known as a broken rib cage.

 Those who suffer a broken rib cage can also suffer from bruising of the lungs or pulmonary contusions.
 Any organ that lies behind the rib cage is also at risk of injury and due to the fact that lungs are the largest organ behind the rib cage, they get bruised and battered after a broken rib cage.
 When this occurs, it can also severely affect the blood oxygenation levels in the body.
-In this post, St. Louis car wreck lawyer will discuss this injury in detail.

 Causes of flail chest